Antisemitism in France: Carpentras cemetery 1990

 On 10 May 1990, a Jewish cemetery at Carpentras was desecrated.
 This led to a public uproar, and a protest demonstration in Paris attended by 200,000 persons, including French President François Mitterrand.
 After several years of investigation, five people, among them three former members of the extremist far-right French and European Nationalist Party confessed on 2 August 1996.
 On 5 June 1990, the PNFE magazine Tribune nationaliste was banned by the French authorities.

 Since 2000

 France has the largest population of Jews in the diaspora after the United States – an estimated 500,000–600,000 people.
 Paris has the highest population, followed by Marseille, which has 70,000 Jews, most of North African origin.

 Expressions of antisemitism were seen to rise during the Six-Day War of 1967 and the French anti-Zionist campaign of the 1970s and 1980s.
 Following the electoral successes achieved by the extreme right-wing National Front and an increasing denial of the Holocaust among some persons in the 1990s, surveys showed an increase in stereotypical antisemitic beliefs among the general French population.

 Since 2023, France has experienced a sharp increase in reported antisemitic incidents compared to previous years.

 A 2024 survey showed that 68% of French Jews feel unsafe in light of rising antisemitism.

+In January 2026, the Beth Loubavitch–Beth Hannah Jewish primary school in Paris’s 20th arrondissement was vandalised, with windows broken, a security camera damaged, and a plaque identifying the building as a Jewish institution removed.
+French prosecutors opened an investigation into aggravated criminal damage potentially motivated by religious hatred.